openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 }

-If Flash Player cannot find a substitute for an unsupported color space, stage video uses the default color space BT.601\.
+If OpenFL cannot find a substitute for an unsupported color space, stage video uses the default color space BT.601\.
 For example, video streams with H.264 encoding typically use the BT.709 color space.
 If the device hardware does not support BT.709, the colorSpace property returns &quot;BT601&quot;.
 A StageVideoEvent.colorSpace value of &quot;unknown&quot; indicates that the hardware does not provide a means of querying the color space.

 If your application deems the current color space unacceptable, you can choose to switch from a StageVideo object to a Video object.
 The Video class supports all color spaces through software compositing.